tdwg/bdq/tg2/_review/index.md

       <td valign="top">
 		:blue_book:
         <strong>Supporting Vocabularies</strong><br>
-        Controlled vocabularies for criteria, dimensions, enhancements, and other elements needed to specify new tests.
+        Controlled vocabularies for criteria, dimensions, enhancements, and other elements needed to specify new tests.</a>
 		<a href="./docs/list/bdq/index.md">bdq: Vocabulary</a>, <a href="./docs/list/bdqcrit/index.md">bdqcrit: Vocabulary</a>, <a href="./docs/list/bdqdim/index.md">bdqdim: Vocabulary</a>, <a href="./docs/list/bdqenh/index.md">bdqenh: Vocabulary</a>.
       </td>
     </tr>